PipelineAI/pipeline/docs/src/model_deploy/index.md

 git clone https://github.com/fluxcapacitor/source.ml
 ```

-Note: You can use the same `model-server-url` from the the PipelineIO [Community Edition](http://community.pipeline.io).
+Note: You can use the same `model-server-url` from the the PipelineAI [Community Edition](http://community.pipeline.io).
 See the Community Edition example [notebooks](http://community.pipeline.io) for complete, end-to-end examples.

 ### TensorFlow
 ![TensorFlow](/img/tensorflow-logo-202x168.png)